hannesdatta/course-odcm/content/docs/syllabus/_index.md

 ## Course structure

 - The course consists of 5 modules
-  - Modules build your expertise
-  - Each module consists of different components
+- Each module builds up your expertise along one or multiple of the course's learning goals
     - Preparation
       - Prerecorded or live lectures
       - Prerecorded tutorials